Exercise and Asthma: Is Exercise Jeopardizing Your Health?

 - Breathe through your nose.—Although this may be difficult as the intensity of your workout increases, breathing through your nose helps warm the air before it reaches your airways.

-- If you are sensitive to pollen, exercise indoors when pollen counts are high.—If you have to exercise outside, talk to your doctor about adjusting your medicine to manage your asthma.
+- If you are sensitive to pollen, exercise indoors when pollen counts are high.—If you have to exercise outside, talk to your doctor about adjusting your medication to manage your asthma.

-- Warm up before exercising.—If recommended by your doctor, warm up for 15 minutes before starting your routine.
+- Warm up before exercising.—If advised by your doctor, warm up for 15 minutes before starting your routine.

-- Take a break if you are sick.—Avoid exercising when you have a cold or the flu or when your daily asthma is not under control.
+- Take a break if you your daily asthma is not under control.

 - Watch the intensity of your workouts.—Athletes participating in high-intensity aerobic sports, especially with cold air exposure, are more likely to experience EIA symptoms.